LeanKit-Labs/autohost/README.md

  * [autohost-riak-auth](https://github.com/LeanKit-Labs/autohost-riak-auth)
  * [autohost-nedb-auth](https://github.com/LeanKit-Labs/autohost-nedb-auth)

 You can NPM install either of these and easily drop them into your project to get going.
-Each library supports all optional features and can be managed from the auth dashboard built into autohost.
+Each library supports all optional features and can be managed from the [admin add-on](https://github.com/LeanKit-Labs/autohost-admin).

 	Note: the authProvider passed in can be an unresolved promise, autohost will handle it